 Candidates for the B.F.A. degrees in Musical Theatre and Musical Theatre with a Dance Concentration must complete an audition to be considered for admission into the Department of Theatre and Dance.
 Auditions and interviews take place between December and February, and offers of admission are made by mid March.
 Students who do not audition before February 21 usually must defer consideration of admission to the following year.

 All applicants for the BFA in Musical Theatre and Musical Theatre/Dance are required to submit a pre-screening video in order to be invited to an audition on campus or at one of the National Unified Audition sites.

 Please do not apply for admission to Otterbein University until you have completed the pre-screening process.
 If you have applied already, as part of the Common Application for example, do not be concerned.
 But if you have not yet applied, wait until you hear that you have been invited to audition.

 In the pre-screening process, you will record short audition videos and upload them to Acceptd.
 You will immediately be notified that we have received your materials.
 Within 7 business days, our Audition Coordinator will send you an e-mail inviting you to audition, or an e-mail notice that you will not receive an invitation.
 You will be notified either way.
 All notifications are done via message on Acceptd (please check settings to ensure that your are properly notified).
 Please note that YouTube links will not be reviewed.

 There must be a video uploaded to Acceptd for each of the following criteria:

 BFA in Musical Theatre/Dance applicants also need to upload a clip of dance.
 Demonstrate your technique in ballet, jazz and tap.
 We want simple demonstrations of technique.
 Do not send an interpretive piece.
 Do not send videos of performances.
 Make a single clip in which you show all your techniques.
-The clip should not exceed one minute.
+The clip should not exceed two minutes.
 Please note: Only students who wish to declare themselves as a Musical Theatre Major WITH DANCE CONCENTRATION need to submit a dance pre-screen video.